HomeDev GuideRecipesAPI Reference

 Note

-The audience preview renders the page using the same criteria evaluation logic used for live visitors.
-Content that requires a session state (such as cart data or login status) may not reflect the full personalized experience in preview mode.
+The audience preview renders the page with the same criteria evaluation logic used for live visitors.
+Content that requires session state (such as cart data or login status) does not reflect the full personalized experience in preview mode.

 Commerce Connect audience criteria